Max O'Dowd: International career

 In June 2015, O'Dowd made his senior debut for the Netherlands in an Intercontinental Cup match against Papua New Guinea.
-He scored 14 in the first innings before being dismissed by Loa Nou, and in the second innings was out to Willie Gavera for a five-ball duck.
+He scored 14 runs in the first innings before being dismissed by Loa Nou, and in the second innings was out to Willie Gavera for a five-ball duck.
 Brought on to bowl in Papua New Guinea's second innings, he took the wicket of Lega Siaka with his fourth ball in first-class cricket, finishing with 1/44.
 O'Dowd had not been named in the initial squad for that match.

 O'Dowd made his Twenty20 International debut for the Netherlands against Nepal on 1 July 2015.
 He was named in the Dutch squads for both the WCL Championship fixture against PNG and the 2015 World Twenty20 Qualifier.
 He made his List A debut in the WCL Championship against Scotland on 14 September 2015.

-In July 2018, he was named in the Netherlands' One Day International (ODI) squad, for their series against Nepal, but he did not play.
+In July 2018, he was named in the Netherlands One Day International (ODI) squad, for their series against Nepal, but did not make it to the playing eleven.
 In June 2019, he was named in the Netherlands' ODI squad for their series against Zimbabwe.
-He made his ODI debut for the Netherlands against Zimbabwe on 19 June 2019.
+He made his ODI debut against Zimbabwe on 19 June 2019.

 In September 2019, he was named in the Dutch squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 In April 2020, he was one of seventeen Dutch-based cricketers to be named in the team's senior squad.

 In March 2021, O'Dowd was named in the Dutch squad for the 2020–21 Nepal Tri-Nation Series.
 In the second match of the tournament, against Malaysia, O'Dowd scored 133 not out from 73 balls, and became the first batsman for the Netherlands to score a century in a T20I match.
 In May 2021, during the first ODI between Netherlands and Scotland, he became the second batsman to score half-centuries in each of his first three ODI matches after Tom Cooper.

 In September 2021, O'Dowd was named in the Dutch squad for the 2021 ICC Men's T20 World Cup.

 During the West Indies tour of the Netherlands in 2022, O’Dowd was the top scorer, with 179 runs across three matches, including 89 in the final game.

+In September 2023, he was named in the Netherlands squad for the 2023 ICC Men's ODI World Cup.

+In May 2024, he was named in the Netherlands squad for the 2024 ICC Men's T20 World Cup tournament.

+On 12 June 2025, O'Dowd set a new record for the highest individual score by a Netherlands batter in an ODI, making 158 not out against Scotland at Forthill.